Innovia Metro: Kuala Lumpur

-In 2006, an order was placed with Bombardier for 22 new four-car trains, with an optional 13 to be ordered if necessary.
-In 2007, the 2006 order was extended with additional purchase of 52 train sets (13 trains of four cars).
-The first new trains entered service from December 2009.
-As of 2014, all 35 train sets have been delivered.
+In 2006, Bombardier was awarded a contract for 22 new four-car trains, with an option for an additional 13 trains if required.
+The order was expanded in 2007 with an additional purchase of 52 train sets.
+The first batch of new trains began service in December 2009, and by 2014, all 35 train sets had been delivered.

-With an extension of the line opened in 2016, an additional order for 14 new four-car trains was placed.
-These new sets are of the Innovia Metro 300 design, and like the KL Innovia ART 200, are supported by braking as well as monitoring and diagnostic equipment developed by Quester Tangent.
-They began entering service at the end of 2016.
+Following the line extension in 2016, a new order for 14 four-car Innovia Metro 300 trains was placed.
+The trains feature braking systems, monitoring, and diagnostic equipment developed by Quester Tangent.
+The trains began entering service at the end of 2016.

-In October 2022, operator Rapid Rail announced an order of 19 additional Innovia Metro 300 trainsets (76 cars) at a cost of RM1.72 billion (billion).
-The additional trainsets are intended for the replacement of the original Innovia Metro 200 trainsets that have been operating on the line since 1999.
+In October 2022, Rapid Rail, the operator of the Kelana Jaya Line, announced an order for 19 additional Innovia Metro 300 trainsets (76 cars) at a cost of RM1.72 billion (US$385 million).
+The new trainsets were intended to replace the original Innovia Metro 200 trainsets that had been operating on the line since 1999.

 New York

 AirTrain JFK, opened in December 2003, is an automated ART service with Innovia ART 200 rolling stock.
 Its two branches connect the New York City Subway and Long Island Rail Road to John F. Kennedy International Airport in New York City.
-This service uses non-articulated Innovia ART 200 cars in trains of one or two cars.
+This service uses non-articulated Innovia ART 200 cars in trains of one to four cars.